manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

-Note that the bulk operation stops at the first query that results in an error.
+Keep in mind that the bulk operation stops at the first query that results in an error.

 ## Settings related with updates